28 augustus 2020

 HyET’s Electrochemical Hydrogen Compression technology (EHC) is based on solid-state electrochemical cells, which means that it contains no moving parts and therefore free from wear and tear.
-Using EHC technology one can compress Hydrogen from 100 mbar up to 900 bar in one single stage.
+Using EHC technology, a hydrogen compression ratio of up to 2000 can be achieved in one single stage.
 Hydrogen is pumped through a Proton Exchange Membrane (PEM) by applying an electrical current.
 The applied current is used to set the output pressure and flow capacity.
 This allows for a more compact and flexible design which results in an easy scalable compressor system.
 Scalability is achieved by using multiple modular stacks in one system, which ultimately results in a flexible Hydrogen production capacity.

 Modern Hydrogen cars have tanks containing Hydrogen at 700 Bar.
 Currently Hydrogen is compressed in the ordinary way by using multi-stage mechanical compressors.
 When one of the compressor stages fails or needs maintenance, the whole system is out of use.
 The lack of reliability and high maintenance cost are the main issues of conventional Hydrogen compressors that can jeopardize an efficient Hydrogen infrastructure.
 HyET’s EHC systems offer a unique of single stage, silent and compact compression system with virtually zero maintenance and downtime.

 HyET’s EHC systems minimize downtime because electrochemical compression stacks are static equipment and therefore not subject to wear and tear.
 Moreover, the modular design of EHC systems enable concurrent operation if one of the compressors stacks would require inspection or maintenance after some period.
 These unique features enable the client to continue operation at the desired specifications, even during maintenance cycles.
 The modular EHC systems offer flow capacity control from 0 – 100% without loss of efficiency and are flexible to ramp-up to 150% of design capacity when required for temporary peak-shaving.
 Unlike mechanical compressors and ionic-liquid compressors, EHC system operate fully silent which make these systems most suitable for operation in residential areas.